MattCrocker77/Image-Recognition-Experiment/README.md

 ![empty window](./docs/Ball.png)
 ![empty window](./docs/Train.png)

-The key lines with regards to classification are found in [`ImageClassifier.swift`](ImageRecognitionExperiment/ImageClassifier.swift#L17-L35).
-The following must be wrapped in a `do`... `catch` statement to pick up problems when initialising the model.
+The key lines with regards to classification are found in [`ImageClassifier.swift`](ImageRecognitionExperiment/ImageClassifier.swift#L42-L56).
+The following must be wrapped in a `do`... `catch` statement to pick up problems when performing the request.

 ```
-let classifier = try VNCoreMLModel(for: Inceptionv3().model)
 let request = VNCoreMLRequest(model: classifier, completionHandler: self.handleResults)
 let handler = VNImageRequestHandler(url: url)
 try handler.perform([request])